 Traveling to Ireland, changed my whole perspective on travel.
 What I know, and what I have learned through any education seemed only to be at a half level of truths.

 The phrase, ‘seeing is believing’ rings true with each step, through each town.
 It’s not just seeing, it’s also about understanding.

 Today’s stop in Cobh provided insight of Immigration, The Lusitania Memorial, to the last port of call for the Titanic.

 Discovering Cobh, The Quaint Seaport Town Rich in History

 Off the bus and into the Cobh Heritage Center.
 It was a slightly chilly day, but oddly enough, plants are always still blooming in Ireland.

 While this short story is not about the greenery, it always is good to ‘stop and appreciate the small things.’

 As that was his first item on the agenda, once unboarded we were offered a quick stop in the Cobh Heritage Center.

 Just a few steps and suddenly you see that this seaport town has a famed history from immigration to the Titanic.

 Spend as little or as much time here as you like.
 If it is raining, perhaps start here.
-Of course, there is much more to see by foot.
+Of course, there is much more to see on foot.

 Even if you got to Cobh and were doing your own driving tour, there would be no way to mistake this stop as just a ‘stop.’

 Of course, it will take a small walk and very open eyes to see and take everything in, but you will unfold more in a few steps than you did in ANY classroom.

-Annie Moore Statue
+Annie Moore Statue – Discovering Cobh

 In fact, it was going to start with the story of a woman named Annie Moore.
 We gathered around our local guide, provided by CIE Tours and listened to the story.

 Step by step, we came upon the statue.
 It is at this moment I realized how little I really understood about immigration.

 Annie Moore is officially the first immigrant to the US to pass through Immigrations Inspection on Ellis Island in New York.

 Theirs was a 12-day voyage to the United States where she would be reunited with her parents who were already living there.

 It’s an incredible tale for Annie Moore and all those who would follow and a large part of World History.

-Walking On Through
+Discovering Cobh by Walking On Through

 We continued our walk and of course, I can’t help myself but to take other photos.
 Cobh is picturesque and everything you would envision as a seaport.

 Today, that someone was me, appreciating the cheery on the less cheery stories and historical moments we were to hear about.

 Across the street, this was my view, it seems so tranquil, so different from what this memorial will describe.

 The town of Cobh is truly magnificent to ogle at and here you can take that time.